 Although they may seem like just another seed, those crunchy little green seeds that are often sprinkled on a salad or mixed up with other goodies for an on-the-trail snack are packed with nutrients.
 Pumpkin seeds are officially a power food.
-While many enjoy roasting them in the fall after jack-o-lanterns have been carved, few pay attention to the pumpkin seed the rest of the year.
-But, adding pepitas, to a regular diet regime has demonstrated numerous health benefits that are not to be ignored.
+While many enjoy roasting them in the fall after jack-o-lanterns have been carved, few pay attention to pumpkin seeds the rest of the year.
+However, adding pepitas to a regular diet regime has demonstrated numerous health benefits that are not to be ignored.
 Let’s take a look at some of their nutritional properties and health benefits.

 Rich source of zinc